-The subjects included men and women of age 19 years and older.
+The subjects included men and women aged 19 and older.
 Those who took more than three cups of tea experienced 21% lower levels of depression.
 The findings were dramatic even when the amount of tea taken was far less compared to the dose given in the study published in the American Journal of Clinical Nutrition.

-There is another noteworthy 2013 study published in the American Botanical Council that demonstrates the benefits of drinking green tea for fighting depression.
+There is another noteworthy 2013 study published in the Journal of the American Botanical Council that demonstrates the benefits of drinking green tea for fighting depression.
 This study also showed how consuming green tea also improved the subject's learning abilities.
 The focus of this study was to see if the tea helped restore the reward system in the brain and cure anhedonia.

 Anhedonia is the root cause of the issue.
-Depression causes an inability of the patient to experience pleasure.
-This has been connected to the dysfunction of the Reward System.
+Depression causes the patient's inability to experience pleasure.
+This has been connected to the dysfunction of the reward system.
 Some of the interesting findings of this study were as follows: